 Talk to your leader about the Moving on Award.
 Completing it involves spending three weeks with your new Scout section, while keeping up your normal routine at Cubs.
 During that time, you’ll have the opportunity to see what Scouts is like first-hand – getting to know your new leader, making friends and participating in lots of new and exciting activities.
 You’ll also get a better understanding of the difference between Cubs and Scouts, and feel more prepared to embrace all of the challenges and adventures the move throws at you.

-If you move to a new area and need to leave your Cub pack as a result, the Scout Information Centre can provide the contact details you need to find your new pack and get settled.
+If you move to a new area and need to leave your Cub pack as a result, the Scout Support Centre can provide the contact details you need to find your new pack and get settled.
 Contact them to find out more.

 Yes.
 Everyone at Scouts should face the same amount of challenge, and a young person’s individual needs are always taken in account when making decisions about their journey through the sections.
 More information on flexibility and reasonable adjustments can be found at scouts.org.uk/diversity.